Sphere10/OpenTranslator/README.md

 # Open Language Translator

-Web-application allow open-source communities to translate text to different languages also vote for translation.
+OpenTranslator was designed to allow users to translate PascalCoin GUI to all languages.

 ## Getting Started